chakpongchung/Spherical-Harmonics-Expansion/README.txt

-Please send email to chakpongchung@gmail.com should you encounter any trouble using the code.
+Please send email to chakpongchung@gmail.com if you have questions.